 If you’re looking for a great way to use up tons of extra summer squash, use our delicious salt & vinegar squash chips recipe!

-We like grilling it, pickling it, stir frying it, sitting next to the duck pond with it, etc..
+We like grilling it, stir frying it, and sharing rocking chairs with it next to our DIY duck pond.

 However, we don’t always do the best job of planning out how many squash plants we need to start from seed in order to take care of our squash-eating needs.

 Over the years, this has led to marital discord, as accusations of being a “squash murderer” or “not loving our squash plants enough” get bandied about.